citusdata/test-automation/README.md

 ```
 # this works:
-fab use.citus:v7.1.1 setup.basic_testing
+fab use.citus v7.1.1 setup.basic-testing
 # this does not work:
-fab use.citus:v7.1.1  # tells fabric to install v7.1.1, but only works during this command
+fab use.citus v7.1.1  # tells fabric to install v7.1.1, but only works during this command
-fab setup.basic_testing  # will install the master branch of citus
+fab setup.basic-testing  # will install the master branch of citus
 ```

 `use` tasks must come before `setup` tasks: